 If you’re tempted to print out your own maps using freely available trail data from a source like Caltopo.com, I’d advise against it.
 The USGS maps that it uses are quite out of date (on the order of 50 years) and many sections don’t even show the route of the Appalachian Trail, depending on the area.
 If up-to-date information is a priority, I’d recommend you stick with a commercial waterproof map instead.

 Most Popular Searches

-- best appalachian trail map
+- appalachian trail detailed map

-- navigating the appalachian trail
+- what you need to know to hike the appalachian trail

 - do i need map and compass for appalachian trail